sous-chefs/nfs/README.md

 Should work on any RHEL, Debian, Ubuntu, SUSE, and FreeBSD distributions.

-This cookbook depends on Sean O'Meara's [line cookbook](https://github.com/someara/line-cookbook)
+This cookbook depends on Sean O'Meara's [line cookbook](https://github.com/someara/line-cookbook) This cookbook depends on Sander van Zoest's [sysctl cookbook](https://github.com/svanzoest-cookbooks/sysctl) Both of these cookbooks are available from the Chef supermarket.

 ### Attributes

 * `nfs['packages']`
   - Case switch in attributes to choose NFS client packages dependent on platform.

+* `nfs['client_services']`
+  - Names of the client resources to start and enable.

+* `nfs['client_nfsv_services']`
+  - Names of the client resources to start when running nfs v4.

+* `nfs['client_not_restartable_services']`
+  - Names of the client resources to not restart if the client configuration options change.

 * `nfs['service']`
   - `['portmap']` - the portmap or rpcbind service depending on platform